Are Gaming PCs Good For Video Editing?

 Fast Storage is a Good for a Smooth Timeline

-Having fast storage to store active files is as essential as having enough RAM and GPU for video editing.
+Having fast storage in your gaming PC to store active files is as essential as having enough RAM and GPU for video editing.
 Obviously, all the video files are stored on a Hard Drive or Solid State Drive.
 Most computers, as well as all of Apex Gaming’s computers, come with an SSD to make Windows responsive and allow for games to load quickly, but hard drives are also used to supplement as they are quick enough to load games and they’re cheaper per gigabyte.
 Games have load screens and tricks to hid loading and the relative slowness of the disc, but hard drives are still very slow.
 With 4K and higher resolution video files, the video data runs at a faster rate than most hard drives can handle, so the program will often stutter and won’t be able to maintain the source framerate.
 2.5” SATA SSDs will be able to keep up much better, and the difference while working in the timeline is almost imperceptible to an NVMe SSD that is up to 10 times faster, but transferring files will be significantly faster with an M.2 NVMe drive, which can make a huge difference when trying to archive and transfer rendered videos.

 Do Not Undercut the CPU